 Do the clinics have parking?

-Our Wimbledon, Birmingham and Hertfordshire fertility clinics have on-site parking.
+Our Wimbledon, Manchester, Birmingham and Hertfordshire fertility clinics have on-site parking.
 If you are coming to St Paul’s or Bristol there is on-street car parking nearby.

 How do I reach my chosen clinic by public transport?